Retrieval-enhanced Knowledge Editing in Language Models for Multi-Hop Question Answering: Preliminary: Model Editing

 \subsection{Model Editing for Multi-hop Questions}

 Answering multi-hop questions presents a greater challenge.
 A multi-hop question seeks to identify a specific tail entity $t_k$ based on a sequence of linked facts: $\{(h_1,r_1,t_1), (h_2,r_2,t_2), ..., (h_k,r_k,t_k)\}$, where each tail entity is the head entity of the next fact: $t_i = h_{i+1}$.
-Each input question $q$ is associated with a sequence \textbf{fact chain} $G_q$ for question answering.
-A $k$-hop question is usually formulated using only the initial head entity $h_1$, and a series of relationships $\{r_1, r_2, ..., r_k\}$.
+Answering each input question $q$ requires a \textbf{fact chain} $G_q$.
+A $k$-hop question can be formulated using only the initial head entity $h_1$, and a series of relationships $\{r_1, r_2, ..., r_k\}$.
 An example of model editing for a 3-hop question is shown in Table~\ref{table1}.
+Here, we use counterfactual edits to simulate real-world updates.
 Different fact chains are used to answer the question before and after editing.
 One key observation is that fact chains represent connected knowledge graphs, where a single entity is involved in two consecutive facts.
 Additionally, we notice a "\textbf{ripple effect}" in these chains: An edit in the first fact $\delta_1$ will lead to changes in the subsequent facts, forming a new chain $G^*_q$.
-In practical scenarios, editing is usually conducted in batches, involving multiple fact changes simultaneously, resulting in an edited fact bank, denoted as $\Delta = \{\delta_1', \delta_2',...,\delta_N'\}$, where $N$ is typically a large number~\cite{meng2022mass}.
-Locating the relevant edited facts for one specific question is non-trivial due to the "ripple effect".
-To correctly answer multi-hop questions in model editing, it is crucial to address the retrieval task formally defined as follows: \begin{problem}[Retrieval-Augmented Editing] Given an edited fact bank $ \Delta = \{\delta_1', \delta_2',...,\delta_N'\}$ with $N$ instances and a multi-hop question $q$ whose answer requires model editing, we want to retrieve its corresponding edited facts $\Delta_q = \{\delta_i', \delta_j',...,\delta_k'\}$.
-The goal is to ensure the retrieved facts contain all the edited facts that appear in fact chain $G^*_q$, i.e., $\Delta_q\subseteq G^*_q$ and $\Delta\backslash\Delta_q \not\subset G^*_q$.
-Then, these facts are used to refine the target model $f_{\theta}$ to conduct model editing. \end{problem}
+In practice, knowledge editing is usually conducted in batches, involving multiple fact changes simultaneously, resulting in an edited fact bank $\Delta = \{\delta_1', \delta_2',...,\delta_N'\}$, where $N$ is a large number~\cite{meng2022mass}.
+Locating the relevant edited facts for a question is non-trivial due to the "ripple effect".
+To correctly answer multi-hop questions after model editing, it is crucial to address the retrieval problem formally defined as follows: